-The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at FVPL, investments carried at amortized cost, Management fees payable, and other accrued expenses.
+The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at amortized cost, Management fees payable, other accrued expenses and redemption payable.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.